js1972/cap-real-world/README.md

 Here's a view of the directory structure:
 ![CAP sflight example directory structure](img/flight_repo_structure.jpg)

+__*UPDATE: August 2022 - I'm not leaning toward just having one annotations file (as generated by default by fiori-tools for example) and then using fiori-tools as much as possible so that we no longer have to code any annotations.
+Fiori-tools gets confused when you have many different annotations files.*__

 ## CodeLists
 Make sure to only have one key field in a code list, otherwise FE won't be able to display the values properly.
 See examples here, particularly the last one which shows how to add additional fields (non key):